Gregor-Mendel-Institute/PhenoBox-System/phenopipe-web/README.md

-# Phenopipe Server + Web Interface
+# PhenoPipe Server + Web Interface

 This folder contains the code for the main phenopipe server with the main database and the corresponding web interface.